Arctic Catfish scandal: Media commentary

 China Workers Network's commentary article does not think the Arctic Catfish issue has been satisfactorily resolved.
 Official reports cannot be considered to be "anti-corruption success."
 The official report did not include the “transfer of suspected criminal issues to judicial authorities” present in similar cases.
 Official reports merely give a rough summary with no detailed data, not reflecting public concerns.

 Shangyou News special commentary reporter Lin Feng believes corruption governance is related to the public's support, the government's public image, and the faith in it.
 We cannot ignore any clues of disciplinary or law violations.
 We must proactively investigate, showcasing no leniency and taking the initiative to speak out and clarify doubts in a timely manner.

 A People's Daily online commentary essay stated the official announcement was recognized by the public, preventing a public opinion initiated corruption and accountability investigation going unanswered and satisfying a majority of netizen expectations.
-It satisfied the majority of netizens' pursuit of truth and the urgent need for impartialness, displaying a sense of justice that corrected public knowledge,"bringing order out of chaos.”
+It satisfied the majority of netizens' pursuit of truth and the urgent need for impartialness, displaying a sense of justice that corrected public knowledge, "bringing order out of chaos."

-A Deutsche Welle China column quoted netizen comments stating the official report is like "drinking three glasses as punishment," (Note: In China "drinking three glasses" is commonly seen banquet/table etiquette for both toasting and for expressing apologies.) the punishment is too light and is the "best Kaogong [a test of the Civil service of the People's Republic of China] advertisement."
+A Deutsche Welle China column quoted netizen comments stating the official report is like "drinking three glasses as punishment," (Note: In China "drinking three glasses" is commonly seen banquet/table etiquette for both toasting and for expressing apologies.) the punishment is too light and is the "best Kaogong [a test of the civil service of China] advertisement."

 Well-known Chinese media presence Hu Xijin, former editor in chef of the Global Times, analyzed that the official report's lack of mention of Zhong Genci's criminal investigation might be "related to the fact that the amount of money obtained from violations of discipline and law was not enough to file a case, and that some things had already exceeded the statute of limitations for prosecution under the Criminal Law."

 Radio Free Asia said that in a public opinion poll conducted by Phoenix Television on the handling of the incident, 80% of netizens were unsatisfied, with only 12% feeling satisfied.
 Netizens thought the published information was insufficient, including that it did not mention the "9 figures account," that there was no specific amount in the notice on Zhong Gengci's violations of discipline and law, and that there was no explanation for the long investigation process; some netizens even called into question whether the punishment was too light.

 According to a Dazhong Daily report, on the afternoon of October 11, 2023 the two hashtags "#Arctic Catfish's county-hating comments should be investigated" and "#Government respond to questions about light punishment" trended on Sina Webo.
 Many netizens thought the content of the official report was fairly simple and thought Zhong Gengci's punishment was too light.
 Many netizens were also unsatisfied that Arctic Catfish received no penalty.